Vabs1002/Sentinel-Risk-AI/README.md

 ---

-## Using SentinelRisk With Your Own Data
+## SETUP OF SentinelRisk With The Company's Own Data

 **Method 1: Drop-in SDK (zero backend changes)**